• Skip to primary navigation

 For making Miloni ki kadhi first the yellow lentil /moong ki daal is soaked and ground into a thick paste(traditionally the yellow lentil with husk/ chilka wali moong daal is soaked overnight and then it is rubbed to remove the husk and then ground into a paste but now we use the yellow lentil for a quick and easy version)then big oblong fritters are fried in hot oil.

 The fried fritters are then sliced into medium size slices.
 The kadhi gravy is made with some leftover daal mixture,besan,and sour yogurt .
-Then the process is same like the normal kadhi.
+Then the process is same like the normal kadhi. for making it easier you can also make round pakoda from the dal batter.

 Looking for more delicious kadhi recipes then do check these-